masomj/one-stop-tech-clinic/README.md

 <img src="Docs/Images/htmltestpass.png">
 </details>

 After resolving all of the errors shown, I was left with advisories that stated my sections did not have h1 elements.
 This is because my section were used semantically and often, a heading element was not required.
+Thus, a fix was not possible for this particular warning from the validator.
 ### Testing
 #### User Stories Testing
 ##### First Time Visitor